sangria-graphql/sangria-graphql.github.io/learn.md

 ### Introspection Result Parsing

 Sometimes you would like to work with the results of an introspection query.
 This can be necessary in some client-side tools, for instance.
-Instead of working directly with JSON (or other raw representation), you can parse it in a set of case classes that allow you to easily work with the whole schema introspection.
+Instead of working directly with JSON (or other raw representations), you can parse it into a set of case classes that allow you to easily work with the whole schema introspection.

 You can find a parser function in `sangria.introspection.IntrospectionParser`.

 ### Determine a Query Operation Type

 Sometimes it can be very useful to know the type of query operation.
-For example you need it if you want to return different response for subscription queries. `ast.Document` exposes `operationType` and `operation` for this.
+For example you need it if you want to return a different response for subscription queries. `ast.Document` exposes `operationType` and `operation` for this.